 It’s much better to see the contract as a foundation for quality employment relationships, and a building block for a workplace culture of cooperation, trust, and excellence.

 Not keeping it up-to-date

 So you and your new employee have signed the employment contract, and you’ve filed it somewhere safe and accessible.
 At this point, you could leave it to gather dust (or its digital equivalent).

-However, going forward, it is much better to regularly review your employment contracts and update them if necessary.
+However, going forward, it is much better for your employment contracts to be living documents that you regularly review and update, if necessary.

 Be sure to update the contract if there are changes to the nature or terms of the job, e.g. if the hours of work change (this includes guaranteed hours, days of work, or start/finish times).
 You can get into trouble if you don’t amend the contract.

 If you have casual employees, you should issue them a revised employment contract every 6 months.
 You also need to consider whether the hours worked over those 6 months will continue in a regular and systematic pattern, or whether they need to be changed to meet the operational requirements of the business.
 If they are to continue, you may also consider whether to make the casual person permanent.

 Remember, there must be a genuine reason for any contract changes and any amendments must be discussed with the employee and be made in writing (a letter of variation is often better than redrafting the whole contract if the changes are minor or temporary).

 Regularly reviewing your employment contracts will mean you stay compliant with laws and regulations.
 There are also annual changes, e.g. the Fair Work Commission's annual review of minimum wage rates, and you don’t want to be caught out because you failed to update the employment contract.